Graduation

 Commencement exercises are held once each year at the end of spring semester.
 Students who have completed their graduation requirements during the summer, fall, or spring of that academic year are invited to participate.
 Attendance is strongly encouraged, but not mandatory.

 Graduates are only permitted to walk within their graduating academic year.
-Summer graduates have the option to walk in the Spring ceremony prior to their final summer term, or in the following years ceremony.
+Summer graduates have the option to walk in the spring ceremony prior to their final summer term, or in the following academic year ceremony.
 If they walk in the spring ceremony prior to their degree completion, they may not walk with honors and will not be eligible to be valedictorian for their College/School.
 In addition, they may only be missing 12 credits or less at the time of the ceremony, or be fully enrolled in all remaining requirements to be eligible to walk in the early ceremony.

 Financial Holds